 I began researching everything that was available at the time, even using online translators to read articles from European countries where blood tracking had been widely used for centuries.
 Articles were limited, but they were available.
 Then I came across the "Bible" of blood tracking books, Tracking Dogs For Finding Wounded Deer, by John Jeanneney.
 I contacted the author and ordered a hard back copy right away.
 When it arrived, I read the book cover to cover 3 separate times, which fed the fire that was already smoldering within me.
 I also began to research specific breeds of dogs best suited for tracking and my lifestyle.

 Then in the fall of 2009, I took the plunge and bought my first dedicated tracking dog, Caliber.
-Caliber is a wachtelhund, a German versatile spaniel typically used for a variety of tasks including hunting upland birds, waterfowl, wild boar, and you guessed it...scent tracking.
+Caliber was a wachtelhund, a German versatile spaniel typically used for a variety of tasks including hunting upland birds, waterfowl, wild boar, and you guessed it...scent tracking.
 His training began a few weeks after he arrived home, and so too did my journey into blood tracking.

 Caliber recovered several deer his first season, and I soon realized that this was a resource that was too valuable to keep to myself.
 I was also surprised by how much fun I had recovering lost game not only for myself, but also for others.
 Tracking became almost as much fun as my own personal pursuit of game.